-and B.S. in German and Economics, respectively, from Santa Clara University.
-Our Board of Directors believes that Mr. Machado's expertise and experience in the pharmaceutical industry qualifies him to serve on our Board of Directors.
+Massachusetts Institute of Technology and an MBA from the Harvard Business School.
+Our Board of Directors believes that Mr. Middleton's expertise and experience in the pharmaceutical industry qualifies him to serve on our Board of Directors.

 Catherine L. Gilliss, Ph.D., R.N., FAAN.
-Dr. Gilliss, age 68, has served as one of our directors since June 2014.
-Dr. Gilliss has served as the Helene Fuld Health Trust Professor of Nursing at the Duke University School of Nursing since July 2009 and as a Professor at the Duke University School of Nursing since October 2004.
+Dr. Gilliss, age 69, has served as one of our directors since June 2014.
+Dr. Gilliss serves as the Dean of the University of California, San Francisco School of Nursing following her appointment in August 2017.
+Dr. Gilliss previously served as the Helene Fuld Health Trust Professor of Nursing at the Duke University School of Nursing beginning in July 2009 and as a Professor at the Duke University School of Nursing beginning in October 2004.
 During the 2014-2015 school year, she was on sabbatical leave at Stanford University, where she was a Fellow in the Distinguished Careers Institute.
 Dr. Gilliss served as Dean at Duke's School of Nursing from 2004 through 2014.
 Under her leadership, Duke became one of the top schools of nursing in the nation.
 From 1998 until 2004, she served as professor and the Dean at the Yale University School of Nursing.
-Dr. Gilliss earned her BSN from Duke, her MSN from the Catholic University of America and her Ph.D. from the University of California, San Francisco, where she also completed postdoctoral studies.
+Dr. Gilliss earned her BSN from Duke, her MSN from The Catholic University of America and her PhD. from the University of California, San Francisco, where she also completed postdoctoral studies.
 Our Board of Directors believes that Dr. Gilliss' expertise and experience in the healthcare and nursing fields qualifies her to serve on our Board of Directors.